jeean0668/LFSS/readme.md

 ## Contribution

-기여를 원하신다면, [기여 방법에 대한 설명]을 참고하세요.
+If you want to contribute or have any questions about this project, please contact me.

+email : gijeean0668@gmail.com
 ## License

-This project is licensed under [license name].
+It can be used for free and commercial use.
 For more details, please refer to the `LICENSE` file.

 ## Project Installation